Close×

 Good to know:

 • The letter of formal notice must specify the time limit within which you wish the situation to be resolved.
 The law doesn't stipulate a specific deadline, as long as it's reasonable in the circumstances.
-The choice is yours!
+It's up to you to decide!

 • The settlement period you specify in the letter will begin as soon as the merchant receives it.